 This excellent list of student journal ideas and writing topics for kids are designed especially to give your writers a variety of thought exercises and to help them enjoy all of the benefits of using journaling to teach and support their writing skill development.
-Take a look now and enjoy!
+Take a look now!

 30 Super Student Journal Ideas

 Below we’ve put together a list of thirty fresh journal prompts and student journal ideas for your writers.
 Enjoy!

 - Would you rather eat ice cream or cake?
 Why?